New developments in IEEE 1394 (a.k.a. FireWire)

 IEEE 1394 also supports a variety of fiber-optic interfaces.
 Fifty micron multimode fiber (with the LC connector) is specified for data rates of S400 and higher.
 IEEE 1394 is unique among LANs in specifying operation over plastic optical fiber.
 Currently, the specification calls for either 1,000-micron step-index POF or 225-micron hard polymer-clad fiber (HPCF).

 There are a number of new projects on the horizon.
-Two of them, higher-speed operation (specifically S6400) and support of singlemode fiber, are being addressed in a new group led by Larry Stark (email@example.com).
+Two of them, higher-speed operation (specifically S6400) and support of singlemode fiber, are being addressed in a new group led by Larry Stark (firstname.lastname@example.org).
 Another potential project is to update the POF specifications to include new, higher-performance fibers covered by IEC 60793-2-40 and improved connectors such as the small-multimedia interface (SMI) connector.
-Les Baxter, PE, is the founder of Baxter Enterprises, a consultancy specializing in structured cabling, LANs, and residential networks.
-He has contributed to numerous TIA and IEEE standards and currently chairs the IEEE 1394 committee.
-He can be reached at firstname.lastname@example.org.

 Les Baxter, PE, is the founder of Baxter Enterprises, a consultancy specializing in structured cabling, LANs, and residential networks.
 He has contributed to numerous TIA and IEEE standards and currently chairs the IEEE 1394 committee.
 He can be reached at email@example.com.